Sign In with Security Keys

 console.log(key.id)

-A nickname can be added for each security key to make them easy to identify:
+A nickname can be associated with each security key to make it easier to manage security keys in the future.

 List or Remove Security Keys

-To list and to remove security keys can be achieved over GraphQL after setting the correct Hasura permissions to the auth.security_keys
+To list and remove security keys, use GraphQL and set permissions on the auth.security_keys

 table: